PhosCity/Aegisub-Scripts/README.md

 - Play the video until you reach a frame in which there is neither fade in nor fade out.
 - Hover over the Japanese sign, right click and choose "Copy coordinates to Clipboard".
 - Open the script (while staying in the same video frame) and paste the coordinates.
 Then choose if you want fade in or fade out or both and run the script.
 - The script will automatically add appropriate fade to your text.
-Fade out is a bit slower than fade in.

 ### Change Alignment